Moto Morini: Corsaro 1200, 9½, Corsaro Veloce, 1200 Sport, 1200 Avio and Scrambler

-Granferro : the unrealised dream
+Granferro: the unrealised dream

-At the end of 2009, the latest marketing attempt by Morini was almost ready to enter the market : the hypermotard "Granferro", designed by Rodolfo Frascoli (of Marabese Design).
-The production was due to commence in April 2010.
-The company was already in financial turmoil and mass production was not realized.
+At the end of 2009, the latest marketing attempt by Morini was almost ready to enter the market: the hypermotard "Granferro", designed by Rodolfo Frascoli, of Marabese Design.
+Production was due to begin in April 2010.
+But the company was already in financial turmoil, and production was not launched.

 Bankruptcy, liquidation and sale

 The company went into voluntary liquidation in 2009, after failing to pay suppliers or staff in September while hoping to find further financing.
 Paolo Berlusconi – brother of Italian prime minister Silvio Berlusconi – was interested in buying Morini.
 He already owned the Garelli brand.
 However, he could not reach an agreement with the labour unions and he pulled off from the venture.

 By July 2010, interested buyers could download a pdf of bike stock held by the company and being sold on a direct basis to customers.
 Prices in the "fire sale" included four red 2007 Moto Morini 9½s selling for €3,600 each, while other cheap deals included €4,800 for Corsaro Neros and also a stock of 42 variously coloured 1200 Sports selling for €5,760 each.

 Some staff were recalled in early 2011 by the liquidator to construct a number of bikes from spare part stock.
 Liquidator Piero Aicardi believed there were enough parts left in the factory to build as many as 45 bikes, with the production being split between 16 Scramblers and 29 Granpasso, seven of which would use frames originally built for the stillborn Granferro.

 After the sale of around 40 bikes assembled from remaining parts the company and the intellectual property were put up for sale in April 2011.
 Many potential bidders emerged; but the sale did not go through.

 Finally, in July 2011, the company was sold to Eagle Bike, a newly formed company that is run by two Italian entrepreneurs, Sandro Capotosti and Ruggeromassimo Jannuzzelli, for 1.96 million Euros.
 The factory was not included in the sale although they are thought to have a two-year lease on the premises.